TokenKim92/zoomIn/README.md

 ## How to run

-Download as zip or clone the repository and run ZoomIn.exe.
+Even if there is no virus, man can't download the executable file on website, so you must download the project and build it yourself.

+And run zoomIn.exe.
 That's it!

-Because it is an executable file, there are cases in `Edge` cannot download it when downloading with Zip.

-In this case, download it from `Chrome`.

 ## How to use